What Is Infrastructure Project Management?

 What is infrastructure project management?

-As you can see, infrastructure projects can be classified into three broad categories.
 While there are some similarities, there are also noticeable differences between technology, business, and economic infrastructure projects.
-For instance, a technology infrastructure project may follow the software development life cycle (SDLC) and may require an Agile approach.
+A technology infrastructure project may follow the software development life cycle (SDLC) and require an Agile approach.
 Both of these are less likely to be used on an economic or business infrastructure project.
 Due to these differences, when discussing what infrastructure project management is, it’s important to specify the type of infrastructure.

 This specialization can result in the following: